metabrainz/picard-plugins/plugins/classical_extras/Readme.md

       - leaders : AKA concertmasters.
       - chorusmasters : as distinct from conductors (chorus masters may rehearse the choir but not conduct the performance).

 	   Note that the Classical Extras sources for all artist types are spelled in the plural (to differentiate from the native Picard tags).
+Most of the names are for artist data and are sourced from hidden variables (prefixed with "_cea_" or "_cwp_").
+In specifying the source, the prefix is not necessary - e.g. "arrangers" will pick up all data in _cea_arrangers and _cwp_arrangers (covering those with recording and work relationships respectively).
+Using the prefix will only get the specific variable.

 	   In addition, the drop-down contains some typical combinations of multiple sources (see note on multiple sources below).